Beam-powered propulsion: Lightcraft

 A lightcraft is a vehicle currently under development that uses an external pulsed source of laser or maser energy to provide power for producing thrust.

-The laser shines on a parabolic reflector on the underside of the vehicle that concentrates the light to produce a region of extremely high temperature.
+The laser shines on a parabolic reflector on the vehicle's underside, concentrating the light to produce a region of extremely high temperature.
 The air in this region is heated and expands violently, producing thrust with each pulse of laser light.
-In space, a lightcraft would need to provide this gas itself from onboard tanks or from an ablative solid.
-By leaving the vehicle's power source on the ground and by using ambient atmosphere as reaction mass for much of its ascent, a lightcraft would be capable of delivering a very large percentage of its launch mass to orbit.
+A lightcraft must provide this gas from onboard tanks or an ablative solid in space.
+By leaving the vehicle's power source on the ground and using the ambient atmosphere as reaction mass for much of its ascent, a lightcraft could deliver a substantial percentage of its launch mass to orbit.
 It could also potentially be very cheap to manufacture.

 Testing

 Early in the morning of 2 October 2000 at the High Energy Laser Systems Test Facility (HELSTF), Lightcraft Technologies, Inc. (LTI) with the help of Franklin B. Mead of the U.S. Air Force Research Laboratory and Leik Myrabo set a new world's altitude record of 233 feet (71 m) for its 4.8 inch (12.2 cm) diameter, 1.8 oz, laser-boosted rocket in a flight lasting 12.7 seconds.
 Although much of the 8:35 am flight was spent hovering at 230+ feet, the Lightcraft earned a world record for the longest ever laser-powered free flight and the greatest "air time" (i.e., launch-to-landing/recovery) from a light-propelled object.
 This is comparable to Robert Goddard's first test flight of his rocket design.
 Increasing the laser power to 100 kilowatts will enable flights up to a 30-kilometer altitude.
-Their goal is to accelerate a one-kilogram microsatellite into low Earth orbit using a custom-built, one megawatt ground-based laser.
+They aim to accelerate a one-kilogram microsatellite into low Earth orbit using a custom-built, one-megawatt ground-based laser.
 Such a system would use just about 20 dollars' worth of electricity, placing launch costs per kilogram to many times less than current launch costs (which are measured in thousands of dollars).

-Myrabo's "lightcraft" design is a reflective funnel-shaped craft that channels heat from the laser, towards the center, using a reflective parabolic surface causing the laser to literally explode the air underneath it, generating lift.
-Reflective surfaces in the craft focus the beam into a ring, where it heats air to a temperature nearly five times hotter than the surface of the sun, causing the air to expand explosively for thrust.
+Myrabo's "lightcraft" design is a reflective funnel-shaped craft that channels heat from the laser toward the center, using a reflective parabolic surface, causing the laser to explode the air underneath it, generating lift.
+Reflective surfaces in the craft focus the beam into a ring, where it heats air to a temperature nearly five times hotter than the surface of the Sun, causing the air to expand explosively for thrust.

 Laser thermal rocket

 A laser thermal rocket is a thermal rocket in which the propellant is heated by energy provided by an external laser beam.

-In 1992, the late Jordin Kare proposed a simpler, nearer term concept which has a rocket containing liquid hydrogen.
+In 1992, the late Jordin Kare proposed a simpler, nearer-term concept with a rocket containing liquid hydrogen.
 The propellant is heated in a heat exchanger that the laser beam shines on before leaving the vehicle via a conventional nozzle.
-This concept can use continuous beam lasers, and the semiconductor lasers are now cost effective for this application.
+This concept can use continuous beam lasers, and the semiconductor lasers are now cost-effective for this application.